Bereketmebrahtu/Bereketmebrahtu/README.md

  ✨ _Welcome to my profile_✨  -->
 My ideal world would be a parallel universe in which coding was the official language and no one spoke it fluently, therefore it would be critical for a handful to enable for people to communicate!
 A science fiction at worse and a near future at best!
 You be the judge!
-I digress but, my point being I believe learning to code would make us an all rounded human beings altoi,ore rational and certainly be better at solving our most pressing challenges we face on a global scale!
+I digress but, my point being I believe learning to code would make us an all rounded better human beings altogether,more rational and certainly be better at solving some of our most pressing challenges we face on a global scale!
-To me it seems as if we are making more and more less irrational decisions every day and the only hope it seems is CODEING!
+To me it seems as if we are making more and more less irrational decisions every day and the only hope it seems is CODING!
-And on that scary note my odd scrio is done and I am the worst scripy written no pun intended!
-God save us all 🤞
+And on that scary note my odd script is done and I am the worst scripy written no pun intended!
+God save us all!
+🤞
 - 🔭 I’m currently working on [Execute Program][website]!
 - 🌱 I’m interested in learning frontend and backend  developement with a special interest in JavaScript.